gamemanual0/gm0/source/docs/software/debugging.rst

 ---------
 The FTC SDK has telemetry.
 Telemetry is a way of sending some text from the robot to the driver station.
 This text can be anything, a line saying you're in a certain part of the program, a sensor readout, or something else.

 The most common usage of telemetry is showing sensor values.
-It is highly reccomended to create a diagnostics or testing program.
+It is highly recommended to create a diagnostics or testing program.
 Inside this program you have telemetry of every single encoder and sensor on your robot.
 When you aren't sure if a sensor is working, just check this program.

 Gather information
 ------------------